Face to Face (punk band): Later years (1998–2004)

 In 1998, it was announced that drummer Rob Kurth was leaving the band.
-To finish out the tour for their self-titled record, the band hired drummer Jose Medeles.
-After the tour ended, Pete Parada joined the band as Kurth's permanent replacement.
-With Parada behind the drums, the band recorded and released two more albums (with producer Chad Blinman), Ignorance Is Bliss (1999) and Reactionary (2000).
-Following the release of Reactionary, long-time guitarist Chad Yaro left the band to focus on his family.

-Following Yaro's departure, Face to Face decided to remain a three-piece and began writing material for their sixth studio album, How to Ruin Everything, which was released on Vagrant Records in 2002.
-Following the release of How to Ruin Everything, the band headlined The Warped Tour.

-In the fall of 2003, the band began a temporary hiatus; however, the following year, they announced that their hiatus would be permanent.
-They gave their fans a proper farewell with "The Only Goodbye Tour" of 2004 with supporting acts My Chemical Romance and Seconds to Go, which followed with a raucous Warped Tour finale in Boston.
+Face to Face hired drummer Jose Medeles for the rest of the tour.
+Pete Parada joined the band as Kurth's permanent replacement.
+With Parada playing the drums, the band recorded and released two more albums (with producer Chad Blinman), Ignorance Is Bliss (1999) and Reactionary (2000).
+After the release of Reactionary, long-time guitarist Yaro left the band to focus on his family.
+Face to Face decided to stay a three-piece and began writing material for their sixth studio album, How to Ruin Everything, which was released on Vagrant Records in 2002.
+Next, the band headlined Warped Tour.
+In the fall of 2003, the band began a temporary hiatus; however in 2003, they announced that their hiatus would be permanent.
+They gave their fans a proper farewell with "The Only Goodbye Tour" of 2004 with supporting acts My Chemical Romance and Seconds to Go, which concluded with a raucous Warped Tour finale in Boston.

 Reunion and beyond (2008–present)

-On January 29, 2008, Face to Face announced that the band would be reuniting for select shows in the US and internationally, with the lineup including Trever Keith on vocals and guitar, Scott Shiflett on bass and Chad Yaro returning on guitar.
-Later that same year the band launched a short U.S. tour with former Uprising drummer Danny Thompson replacing Pete Parada, who had recently joined The Offspring.
-This lineup recorded Face to Face's first studio album in nine years, Laugh Now, Laugh Later (2011), followed by Three Chords and a Half Truth (2013); both albums were released on Keith's label Antagonist Records.
-After the release of Three Chords and a Half Truth, Yaro once again left Face to Face and was replaced by Dennis Hill.
+On January 29, 2008, Face to Face announced that the band would be reuniting for select shows in the U.S. and internationally with Chad Yaro returning to play guitar.
+Later in 2008, the band launched a short U.S. tour with former Uprising drummer Danny Thompson replacing Pete Parada, who had recently joined The Offspring.
+The lineup recorded Face to Face's first studio album in nine years, Laugh Now, Laugh Later (2011), and Three Chords and a Half Truth (2013).
+Both of the albums were released on Keith's label, Antagonist Records.
+After the release of Three Chords and a Half Truth, Yaro left Face to Face again and was replaced by Dennis Hill.

 In September 2015, it was announced that the band had signed with Fat Wreck Chords and was headed to the Blasting Room in Fort Collins, Colorado to begin recording their ninth album.
-This album was released on March 4, 2016, and is titled Protection.
+The album was released on March 4, 2016 and is titled Protection.
 In August 2018 the band released an acoustic record titled, Hold Fast.

-In December 2017, the band released a visual history coffee table book, Face to Face: 25 Years of SoCal Punk, with author Aaron Tanner.

-As of April 2020, according to an interview with Trever Keith, a new Face to Face album is in the works.
-The album No Way out but through was released on September 10, 2021.
+In December 2017, Face to Face released a visual history coffee table book, Face to Face: 25 Years of SoCal Punk, with author Aaron Tanner.
+In April 2020, Trever Keith said in an interview that another Face to Face album would be released.
+The album No Way out but through came out on September 10, 2021.